worktile/store/docs/guides/intro.md

 ## Features
 - Angular Styled, Store as a Service
-- DDD, multi-store model, each store belongs to a domain, state storage and actions are together, just property and methods of class
+- DDD, multi-store model, each store belongs to a domain, state storage and actions are together
 - Easy to use API without excessive learning cost

-The architecture diagram is as follows:
+## Model Diagram
 ![](assets/images/overview-structure.png)

+## Logic Diagram
 ![](assets/images/store-structure.png)

 Welcome to contribute: https://github.com/worktile/store